Looking to know about difference between Shopify and Shopify Plus? This is exactly the post you’d want to read.

 - Advanced Shopify – $299 per month

-This pricing is based on additional features like more staff accounts, less transaction fees, advanced reports, third-party calculated shipping rates, and lower credit card charges.
+This pricing is based on features like number staff accounts, less transaction fees, advanced reports, third-party calculated shipping rates, and lower credit card charges.

 Shopify or Shopify Plus: Which is the best choice?